retooth2/xenharmlib/doc/posttonal.rst

    EDOPitchScale([4, 6, 7, 9, 11, 13], 12-EDO)

-To retrieve the normal form in its pitch class representation the scale attribute :attr:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.pc_indices` must be used:
+To retrieve the normal form in its pitch class representation, the scale attribute :attr:`~xenharmlib.core.pitch_scale.PeriodicPitchScale.pc_indices` must be used: